 No helmets in American football – level 3

-The company has tried to reduce the risk of head injuries over the last five years and recently reached an almost one billion dollar legal settlement with ex-players suffering from head trauma, depression, memory loss, and mood swings.
+America’s National Football League has been trying to reduce the risk of concussion over the last five years, and it has recently reached an almost one-billion-dollar legal settlement with ex-players suffering from head trauma, depression, memory loss, and mood swings.

-And while that would probably help solve the NFL’s concussion problem, some suggest there would be inevitably incidental collisions, where fracturing the skull or the face is a realistic concern.
+On the other hand, some people have also suggested that there would be inevitably incidental collisions, where fracturing the skull or the face is a realistic concern.

 LEARN 3000 WORDS with NEWS IN LEVELS